 You should educate then negotiate

 Different countries have different labor laws.
-Some have 13th month pay like Brazil, Colombia, Argentina (Source: NearshoreAmericas), Belgium, Germany while others do not.
+Some have 13th month pay like Brazil, Colombia, Argentina (Source: NearshoreAmericas), Belgium, Germany, while others do not.
 Some clients are also more open to discussing how to compensate their contractors.
-As a matter of fact, I’ve had clients who’ve volunteered to give a 13th month pay last year.
-But if you have not been fortunate to have this kind client, the best way is to educate them.
+As a matter of fact, I've had clients who've volunteered to give a 13th month pay last year.
+But if you have not been fortunate to have this kind of client, the best way is to educate them.
 While this may be a path not commonly tread by freelancers for fear of outright rejection it is something you would want to consider raising for clients whom you have established relationship and have built a certain level of trust and confidence.
-Negotiate but don’t demand.
+Negotiate but don't demand.

 13th Month Pay or Bonus

 There are also misconceptions that 13th month pay is the same as a year-end bonus.
-Let me clarify on that.
+Let me clarify that.
 By definition: